How to Make Delicious Bavarian Sauerkraut With Ham hocks and Polish Sausage

-I'm going to share an old time Bavarian Sauer Kraut recipe my Grandmother (Oma) taught me.
+I'm going to share an old time Bavarian Sauerkraut recipe my Grandmother taught me.

 Everyone makes Sauerkraut different.
 I have a friend that makes it with stewed tomatoes.
-Might have to try making that sometime but, this is my favorite and I hope you will like it too.
+Might have to try and make it sometime.

 This sauerkraut recipe will not be overwhelmed with a sour taste.
 Should just have a slight sourness to it.
-It will have a golden, tan color with lot's of flavors dombines from the bacon, sausage, hamhocks and garlic.
+It will have a golden, tan color with lot's of flavors combined from the bacon, sausage, ham hocks and garlic.
 The Golden color the kraut will have when done is also an important part of this recipe.

-- 2-16oz cans bavarian sauerkraut w/caraway seeds if you like them, lightly rinsed leaving a little sour flavor
+- 2-16oz jars Hengstenberg bavarian sauerkraut w/caraway seeds if you like them, lightly rinsed leaving a little sour flavor

 - 1 large onion, chopped